-- Historic rehabilitation project which plans to use Historic Rehabilitation Tax Credits - Located on site which meets the EPA definition of a brownfield - Designed and built to meet Passive House or Net Zero standards - Inadequate bidder pool to achieve a competitive bid
+- Historic rehabilitation project which plans to use Historic Rehabilitation Tax Credits. - Located on site which meets the Environmental Protection Agency definition of a brownfield site. - Designed and built to meet Passive House or Net Zero standards. - Inadequate bidder pool to achieve a competitive bid.